 Tiritiri Matangi Island, in the Hauraki Gulf Marine Park, is a conservation success story thanks to the involvement of thousands of volunteers planting trees and the successful transfer of endangered bird species.

 Although the planting programme is now complete, volunteer involvement is still important to maintain this island sanctuary.

-Be one of two volunteers who assist the island rangers each week with a wide range of tasks from checking water troughs to weeding, beach clean ups and track work.
+Be one of two volunteers who assist the island rangers for one week with a wide range of tasks from checking water troughs to weeding, beach clean ups and track work.
 Very little species work is available, but there are many opportunities to see the island's wildlife.

 What to expect